Eckhardt-D/persona/README.md

 ## How the app works

-You access the app at https://azure.kaizen.com.na.
+You access the app at https://azure.kaizen.com.na [Instance Has Been Shutdown].
 Here you can authorize the application with GitHub to create a base profile.

 ### Add a custom domain